Academics & Coursework

 Course notes:

-Many programs require coursework in biology and pre-PT students should plan to take BIOL-L 112.
 For other PT programs you may also need to take a combination of some of the coursework below.
-Research programs early to find out what course prerequisites you will need to apply for admission.
-View the Comparison of Course Prerequisites by Program.
+Research programs early to find out what course prerequisites you will need to complete prior to application.

 Academic record and GPA #